 There are many pregnancy safety myths when it comes to dental health and hygiene.
-From losing a tooth for every baby to weakening teeth during from calcium loss, fortunately none of these myths is true.
-Yet another myth is that it is unsafe to have dental work and X-rays during pregnancy.
-In actuality, the opposite is true.
+From losing a tooth for every baby you birth to having weakening teeth due to calcium loss, yet, fortunately, none of these myths are true.
+Another myth is that it is unsafe to have dental work and X-rays during pregnancy when in actuality, the opposite is true.
 By practicing good dental hygiene and care before, during, and after pregnancy, every woman can ensure that her teeth remain healthy for a long time.

 Preventive dental cleanings and annual exams during pregnancy are not only safe but recommended.
 The rise in hormone levels during pregnancy can cause the gums to swell, bleed, and trap food, causing increased irritation to the gums.
 Recent studieshave shown an association between poor dental conditions and pregnancy complications such as preterm delivery and low birthweight babies.

 Research suggests that the bacteria that causes inflammation in the gums can actually get into the bloodstream and target the fetus

 Preventive dental work is essential to avoid oral infections such as gum disease, which has been linked to preterm birth.
 As a result, it is recommended that all pregnant women and women trying to conceive see their dentist regularly, at least every 6 months.

 Periodontal gum disease is an infection of the gums and bone, caused by plaque, a sticky film of bacteria that adheres to teeth.
 Pregnant women are especially susceptible to this gum disease.
 It is known that periodontal disease can adversely affect the pregnancy, though the information is lacking as to how and why these negative effects occur.

 Research suggests that the bacteria that causes inflammation in the gums can actually get into the bloodstream and target the fetus, potentially leading to premature labor and low birth weight babies.
 One study even shows an increased risk of preeclampsia in women with periodontal disease.